-The results of operations and the provisional fair values of the acquired assets and liabilities assumed have been included in the accompanying consolidated financial statements since the NetCitadel Acquisition Date.
+The results of operations and the fair values of the acquired assets and liabilities assumed have been included in the accompanying consolidated financial statements since the NetCitadel Acquisition Date.
 Revenue from NetCitadel was not material for the year ended December 31, 2014.

 At the NetCitadel Acquisition Date, the Company paid \$22,731.
-Of the cash consideration paid, \$3,369 was held in escrow to secure indemnification obligations, which has not been released as of the filing date of this Form 10-K. The Company incurred \$345 in acquisition-related costs which were recorded within operating expenses for the year ended December 31, 2014.
+The Company incurred \$345 in acquisition-related costs which were recorded within operating expenses for the year ended December 31, 2014.

-The determination of the fair values of the assets acquired and liabilities assumed has been prepared on a provisional basis and changes to that determination may occur as additional information becomes available.
 The following table summarizes the fair values of tangible assets acquired, liabilities assumed, intangible assets and goodwill:

-stimated Value in USD Estimated Useful Life
+Fair V alue in USD Estimated Useful Life (in years)

 Tangible assets acquired \$ 14 N/A

 Liabilities assumed (1,267) N/A

 Customer relationships 100 5

 Core/developed technology 5,500 5

 Goodwill 18,384 Indefinite

-\$ 22,731
+\$ 22,731 -